arineng/nicinfo/README.md

 Once it is installed, try `nicinfo -h`

+NicInfo ships with a set of RDAP bootstrap files from the IANA.
+However, these files are always changing, and you may wish to update them from time to time: `nicinfo --iana -V`

 ## As an OS Package

 OS packages are no longer provided as they were troublesome and mostly broken.
 If you don't want to install from